All You Need to Know About Marriage Documentation

 Otherwise, you just need your own two selves and all your love. :)

-Q: What do I need a marriage license for?
+Q: What do I need a copy of my marriage license for?

 A: So many things!
 For insurance, changing your name, the IRS, and bank accounts, having a marriage certificate is key to making sure you get relevant policies and exemptions for your new marital status.
 Car, home, rental, health, and all the other types of insurance change slightly when you are legally attached to your partner.
 The IRS will need a copy when you joint-file your taxes.
 If you want to share a bank account as a married couple, you will need your certificate to prove your marital status.